bencejdanko/how2sign-rgb-front-clips/README.md

 >
 > Total Omitted: Train (118), Val (2), Test (14)
 >
-> See the generated dropped_<split>.txt files for the exact list of omitted filenames.
+> See the generated missing_{split}.txt files for the exact list of omitted filenames.

 # Approach